Amir Sends Condolences To Kuwait Amir

 (MENAFN- The Peninsula) The Peninsula

-Doha, Qatar: The Amir His Highness Sheikh Tamim bin Hamad Al Thani sent a cable of condolence to His Highness Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, Amir of Kuwait, on the death of Sheikh Khalifa Jassim Muhammad Al-Ali Al-Malik Al-Sabah.
+Doha: The Amir H H Sheikh Tamim bin Hamad Al Thani sent a cable of condolence to his brother, H H Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, Amir of the sisterly State of Kuwait, on the death of Sheikh Hamad Badr Khaled Al-Salman Al-Sabah.

 Legal Disclaimer: